Zero Hour Contract Mortgages

 How can I get a zero hour contract mortgage?

 If you’re on a zero hour contract, you’ll be considered higher risk compared to someone with a permanent job.
-So lenders will want to look at the detail of your contract when they’re assessing your application.
+So lenders will typically want to look at the detail of your contract when they’re assessing your application.
 There are various factors they’ll consider such as:

 • Your employment history: This is usually key when it comes to how lenders consider you.
 If you’ve been working in the same sector for a number of years the lender may view your employment as secure, especially if you’ve stayed with the same employer.
 However, if you have long gaps in your employment and you’ve just started a new job, that may raise concerns.
 It could also be an issue if your work spans different types of industries.